nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Selects the task and modifies the task as done at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...
-> Overwrites any of the specified fields (LOCATION, DESCRIPTION...) with the new values
+> Overwrites any of the specified fields ('LOCATION', 'DESCRIPTION'...) with the new values

 #### Mark a task as done : `mark`
 Marks the task as completed identified by the index number used in the last task listing.
 Completed task will be remove from the normal list and placed under archived list<br>